tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * wapttray: Refactor tray for consistency.
 Makes use of uwaptpollthreads classes

-* waptexit : some changes to try to fix cases when it does not close automatically.
+* waptexit: some changes to try to fix cases when it does not close automatically.

 * build: add git Revcount (commit count) to exe metadata

 * waptconsole: fix hosts for package grid not refreshed if not focused

-* [FIX] internal : use synapse httpsend for waptexit / wapt-get / wapttray local service http queries to workaround auth retry problems with indy.
+* [FIX] internal: use synapse httpsend for waptexit / wapt-get / wapttray local service http queries to workaround auth retry problems with indy.

-* [ADD] wapt-get.exe : add --locales to override temporarily locales form wapt-get.ini.
+* [ADD] wapt-get.exe: add --locales to override temporarily locales form wapt-get.ini.

-* [ADD] wapt-get.exe : add WaptServiceUser and WaptServicePassword/WaptServicePassword64 command line params
+* [ADD] wapt-get.exe: add WaptServiceUser and WaptServicePassword/WaptServicePassword64 command line params

   fix timeout checking in checkopenport